PECOS-packages/PECOS/crates/pecos-simulators/README.md

 for small reference problems.
 It provides reduced density matrices and numerical trace, Hermiticity, and positive-semidefiniteness diagnostics.

+Trajectory Kraus samples report both the selected operator and its pre-collapse probability.
+Generalized measurement instruments group one or more Kraus operators into each reported outcome; the state-vector backend samples an individual pure-state branch while the density-matrix backend retains the exact conditional mixed state.
+Joint basis measurements and coarse-grained projective partitions are also supported on arbitrary target sets.

+Constructing a density-matrix simulator from external data validates trace, Hermiticity, and positive semidefiniteness by default.
+The `required_memory_bytes` helpers estimate dense storage before construction, and internal dense allocations return errors when their requested capacity cannot be reserved.

 Full measurement reports any local basis level.
 Computational measurement is
 strict: it returns an error when a site has population outside `|0>, |1>`, avoiding an implicit device-specific rule for assigning leakage to a detector outcome.